promptfoo/promptfoo/site/docs/usage/self-hosting.md

 title: Self-hosting Guide for promptfoo
 description: Learn how to self-host promptfoo using Docker.
 This comprehensive guide walks you through setup, configuration, and troubleshooting for your own instance.
 keywords:
+  - AI testing
+  - configuration
+  - Docker
+  - LLM eval
+  - LLM evaluation
   - promptfoo
   - self-hosting
-  - Docker
   - setup guide
-  - configuration
-  - LLM evaluation
-  - AI testing
   - team collaboration
 ---